Sonya Yoncheva: Awards and honors

+In 2023, Sonya Yoncheva received the title of Doctor Honoris Causa from the Academy of Music, Dance and Visual Arts of her native town of Plovdiv.

 She won a Young Artist of the Year award (Nachwuchskünstler/-in des Jahres) in 2015 Echo Klassik.
 In 2016, she was awarded the Order of Saints Cyril and Methodius for her "contribution to the field of art".
 She was one of the recipients of the 13th annual Opera News Awards.
 She was presented Award of the Year from the Círculo Críticos de Arte de Chile for her recital at the Teatro del Lago.

-Since November 2021, Sonya Yoncheva is a UNICEF Ambassador for Bulgaria, standing up for the rights of children.
+Sonya Yoncheva also was a UNICEF Ambassador for Bulgaria, standing up for the rights of children.

 Personal life

 Yoncheva married Venezuelan conductor Domingo Hindoyan in July 2014 and they live in the Canton of Vaud, Switzerland.
 The couple have a son, Mateo, born 6 October 2014.
 In October 2019, their daughter Sophia was born.

-Her younger brother Marin Yonchev is a former rock singer and is now appearing in operatic concerts alongside Yoncheva.
+Her younger brother Marin Yonchev is a former rock singer, who became an opera singer in 2010.

-Controversies

-In March 2023 Yoncheva came under fire for referring to her critics as “vocal racists” as well as publically dismissing Zachary Woolfe for his review of her performance in a Met production of Bellini’s Norma.
-Some found her accusations tasteless in their trivialisation of social issues while others defended her stance after she cited she had been harassed by internet trolls on social media.